 A: Students in the final year of their degree (or who have received Leave to Supplicate for a research degree) will receive an email from the central University Degree Conferrals Office, inviting them to book a degree ceremony.
 Historic graduands - anyone wishing to graduate more than a year after they have finished - must fill in an graduation application form and return it to the Academic Office.

 A: Undergraduate finalists and Taught Postgraduate students in their final year of study receive an email from the Degree Conferrals Office at the end of November (Michaelmas Term) inviting them to book a degree ceremony.
-Postgraduate Research Students will be invited to book a degree ceremony when they receive their results or when they are granted Leave to Supplicate.
+Postgraduate Research Students will be invited to book a degree ceremony when they are granted Leave to Supplicate.
 Historic students can ask to be put on a waiting list to graduate when a place becomes available.

 A: Each graduand is automatically allocated two guest tickets to the degree ceremony.
 Unfortunately, due to the restrictions of the venue, the University cannot offer more than two guest tickets per graduand for the Sheldonian Theatre.
-Guests who are unable to attend in person will be able to watch the ceremony live via the University's streaming service; a DVD of the ceremony will also be available to purchase from the University's Media Production Unit after the ceremony.
+Guests who are unable to attend in person will be able to watch the ceremony live via the University's streaming service; a DVD of the ceremony will also be available to purchase from the University Online Store after the ceremony.